The Board has adopted the revised QCA Code for Corporate Governance, updated in April 2018.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Board fully recognises that long-term growth and profitability are enhanced when businesses behave in a sustainable and responsible manner, with respect for the environment and all stakeholders.
-The Group’s stakeholders include employees, customers, investors, suppliers, advisors and the communities in which the Group’s businesses operate.
-The Group’s approach to sustainable and responsible business is set out on the website.
+The Board fully recognises that long-term growth and profitability are enhanced when businesses behave in a sustainable and responsible manner, having regard to environmental, social and governance matters and all its stakeholders.
+The Group’s stakeholders include employees, customers, regulators, investors, suppliers, advisors and the communities in which the Group’s businesses operate.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation